CrowdDotDev/crowd.dev/README.md

 ### Self-hosted version

+Our self-hosted version can be ran and deployed by default following our free AGPL license.
+All premium components will be hidden and inactive with the default configuration.
+You can contribute to the app without fearinng to violate the premium license.
+To know more about the premium self-hosted features, check out our docs.

 #### Deployment with Kubernetes

 Our services can be deployed using Kubernetes, as well as a lightweight development environment using Docker.
 You can read more about it in our [self-hosting docs](https://docs.crowd.dev/docs/deployment).